FlorianBourniquel/Fenrir/README.md

 ### Exemple

- - Get 4 clones of repo url.git with 100 commits beetwen each clone and store them in ReposPath `python3.6 ./Mining.py url.git ReposPath 4 100`
+ - Get 4 clones of repo url.git with 100 commits beetwen each clone and store them in ReposPath `python3.6 ./Mining.py url.git ReposPath 4 100 -commitMode`

- - Get 1 clones of all repo contains in Path.project.txt and store them in ReposPath ./Mining.py -file Path.project.txt ReposPath 1 1
+ - Get 1 clones of all repo contains in Path.project.txt and store them in ReposPath `python3.6 ./Mining.py -file Path.project.txt ReposPath 1 1 -commitMode`

  - Analyse clones in ReposPath and store the result in OutPath `python3.6 ./Analyse.py ReposPath OutPath`